Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Washington’s risk landscape can also influence premium quotes.
 A company with delivery vehicles may see pricing affected by the state’s auto loss environment, including 118,000 crashes, a 9.8% uninsured driver rate, and an average claim cost of $17,077.
 A business with multiple locations may be rated differently than a single-site operation because local construction costs, labor rates, and claims history in the area matter.
 The state’s disaster profile also matters indirectly: recent wildfire, flood, winter storm, and earthquake events can affect underwriting attention to catastrophic claim protection in Washington.
-With 99.5% of Washington businesses classified as small businesses, many owners start with a $1 million layer and then adjust upward based on revenue, contracts, vehicle use, and asset value.
+With 99.5% of Washington businesses classified as small businesses, many owners start with an initial umbrella layer and then adjust upward based on revenue, contracts, vehicle use, and asset value.
 If you want a commercial umbrella insurance quote in Washington, carriers will usually ask for details on your underlying policies, payroll, vehicles, annual revenue, and prior losses before they price the umbrella layer.

 Industries & Insurance Needs in Tacoma